 - Cleanroom Filtration: Air filtration is required in biotech cleanrooms to maintain a high level of air quality using a laminar airflow pattern and HEPA filtration.

 - Cleanroom HVAC: In biotech cleanrooms, robust HVAC systems supply the cleanroom with temperature and humidity-controlled air.

-- Cleanroom pressurization: Depending on the applications, some biotech cleanrooms require pressurization so that dangerous fumes or substances can be isolated to protect sensitive processes.
+- Cleanroom Pressurization: Some biotech cleanrooms require pressurization so that dangerous fumes or substances can be isolated to protect sensitive processes.
 Positive and negative pressure cleanrooms have a wide range of uses as biotech cleanrooms in many industries, from medical development and research to manufacturing food products and devices.

 A biotech cleanroom is a significant part of many industries and applications.
-A top-of-the-line cleanroom design is required to be successful and to have an uninterrupted workflow that meets all the classification requirements.
+A top-of-the-line cleanroom design, in accordance to all ISO classifications, is required for efficient and uninterrupted workflow.

 If you think biotech cleanroom is right for your application, get in touch with our team of experts.
-We can provide biotech cleanroom design, build, and installation tailored to your industry’s unique needs.
+We can provide biotech cleanroom design, build, and installation solutions tailored to your project’s needs.

 GET IN TOUCH